mpadrutt/expectmine/docs/source/modules/steps/sirius_fingerprint/index.md

 4. Write summary files from a given project space into the given project space or a custom location.

+## Default paths
+The default mzmine3_path is depending on the operating system you use:
+- Windows: -
+- Mac: /Applications/sirius.app/Contents/MacOS/sirius
+- Linux: /home/{username}/sirius/bin/sirius

 ## Usage
 ::::{tab-set}